-A beginner level (beer kits), an intermediate level (partial mash) and an advanced level (all grain).
+A beginner level (beer kits), an intermediate level (partial mashing), and an advanced level (all-grain).
 Each feeds off the other.
 As you learn and master how to brew at one of the levels you are learning steps involved in all of the levels.
 You are also acquiring the equipment you will use at the next level as well.

-And it is not quite all grain brewing either; although you use raw ingredients such as specialty grains and hops.
+It is also not quite all-grain brewing either; although you use raw ingredients such as specialty grains and hops.

-When you get into all grain brewing (AGB), you will discover that there are two categories of grains:
+As you progress into all-grain brewing, you will learn that there are two categories of grains:

 - Base grains which make up most of the grain bill and basically provide the alcohol in your beer and

-So with partial mash you are basically combining beer kit brewing with all grain.
+With partial mash brewing, you are basically combining beer kit brewing with all-grain.

-Trust me it’s not.
-It’s a very straight forward, simple and quite fast method of brewing.
-And surprisingly produces some very good beer.
-I have had some beer made this way that has been much better than some all grain craft beer I have tried.
+It may sound complicated at this point, but it is actually a very straightforward, simple, and fast method of brewing that produces some very good-tasting beer.
+I have tasted many partial mashing beers that have been much better than some all-grain craft beer I have tried.

-At this stage the equipment you require is very minimal.
-Moving from Malt extract kits to PMB the only additional equipment that is required is pot and a spoon to stir.
-That is it.
+At this stage, the equipment you require is very minimal.
+Moving from malt extract kits to partial mash brewing the only additional equipment that is required is a pot and a spoon to stir.

-Now notice I said if you are moving from malt extract kits.
-Because if you have already been making beer from the beer kits you already have all of the other equipment you will need, to include:
+Do take note that I said if you are moving from malt extract kits.
+This is because if you have already been making beer from the malt kits you already have all of the other equipment you will need, including: